AutoMQ/automq/README.md

 ## 🔶Why AutoMQ

 - **Cloud Native**: Built on cloud service.
 Every system design decision take cloud service's feature and billing items into consideration to offer best low-latency, scalable, reliable and cost-effective Kafka service on cloud.
 - **High Reliability**: Leverage the features of cloud service to offer RPO of 0 and RTO in seconds.
-Use S3 express one zone and S3 to offer AZ level disaster recovery on AWS.
-Use regional SSD and cloud storage to offer AZ level disaster recovery on GCP.
-Use zone-redundant storage and blob storage to offer AZ level disaster recovery on Azure.
+  - AWS: Use S3 express one zone and S3 to offer AZ level disaster recovery.
+  - GCP: Use regional SSD and cloud storage to offer AZ level disaster recovery.
+  - Azure: Use zone-redundant storage and blob storage to offer AZ level disaster recovery.
 - **Serverless**:
   - Auto Scaling: Watch key metrics of cluster and scale in/out automatically to match you workload and achieve pay-as-you-go.
   - Scaling in seconds: Computing layer (broker) is stateless and could scale in/out in seconds, which make AutoMQ true serverless.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Eo4Bweg4eiPegykLpAycED1yn7g)